ASME Landmark #131 (1947)

 During the military buildup before and during World War II the company prospered in the fastener business, but with the demand for fighter planes down after the war, it began to look to other markets.
 In 1947 it recruited Vernon Roosa, an inventor with an idea for a diesel-fuel injection pump.
 The following year it moved to the plant on 27 acres in Windsor, still its home.

 The company’s diesel-pump technology, including products like diesel filters and water separators, has been used in automotive, agricultural, and heavy-equipment engines.
 During the 1970’s, when the fuel crisis curtailed gasoline supplies and domestic use of diesel engines climbed, the company expanded its Windsor plant and bought two others in North Carolina.
 The company’s name, which had earlier been changed to Standard Screw, had now become Stanadyne, the “dyne” coming from dynamometer, a device for measuring an engine’s power.

 If you clicked on the original article, you noticed that the theme of the article was that Stanadyne, a manufacturing firm in Connecticut, was bucking the trend to move out of state.
 Heck, in the article the company’s executive vice president, William D. Gurley, said, “We’re here to stay.”

 Speaking of which, despite our best and earnest efforts neither Jim nor I could find the actual ASME plaque from 1988 – but the original Roosa Master Diesel Fuel-Injection Pump is there, with a nice write-up about Vernon Roosa.
-You can read much, much more about Roosa and his invention in the excellent ASME pdf here.
-Seriously, it’s very interesting.
+You can read much, much more about Roosa and his invention in the excellent ASME link at bottom.